billpsomas/metrix/README.md

 ---

 ### Baseline Contrastive
-Train baseline Contrastive with ResNet-50 for 100 epochs on CUB dataset:
+Train baseline Contrastive with ResNet-50 and an embedding size of 128 for 60 epochs on CUB dataset:

 ```bash
 python3 main.py --dataset cub --data_root /path/to/datasets/ --save_root /path/to/output/ --batch_size 100 --num_workers 4 --embedding_size 128 --num_epochs 60 --lr 1e-4 --lr_decay_gamma 0.1 --loss contrastive --mode baseline --alpha 2.0 --save_model True
 ```

-Train baseline Contrastive with ResNet-50 for 100 epochs on Cars dataset:
+Train baseline Contrastive with ResNet-50 and an embedding size of 128 for 60 epochs on Cars dataset:

 ```bash
 python3 main.py --dataset cars --data_root /path/to/datasets/ --save_root /path/to/output/ --batch_size 100 --num_workers 4 --embedding_size 128 --num_epochs 60 --lr 1e-4 --lr_decay_gamma 0.1 --loss contrastive --mode baseline --alpha 2.0 --save_model True
 ```

-Train baseline Contrastive with ResNet-50 for 100 epochs on SOP dataset:
+Train baseline Contrastive with ResNet-50 and an embedding size of 128 for 60 epochs on SOP dataset:

 ```bash
 python3 main.py --dataset sop --batch_size 100 --num_workers 4 --embedding_size 128 --num_epochs 60 --lr 3e-5 --lr_decay_gamma 0.25 --bn_freeze 0 --loss contrastive --images_per_class 5 --mode baseline --alpha 2.0 --save_model True
 ```

-Train baseline Contrastive with ResNet-50 for 100 epochs on InShop dataset:
+Train baseline Contrastive with ResNet-50 and an embedding size of 128 for 60 epochs on InShop dataset:

 ```bash
 python3 main.py --dataset sop --batch_size 100 --num_workers 4 --embedding_size 128 --num_epochs 60 --lr 3e-5 --lr_decay_step 5 --lr_decay_gamma 0.25 --warm 1 --bn_freeze 0 --loss contrastive --images_per_class 5 --mode baseline --alpha 2.0 --save_model True
 ```

+Note that the argument `--mode` has been set to `baseline` here, as we are running the baseline contrastive experiments.

+---

+### NOTE
+Metrix, our Mixup for Deep Metric Learning method, can be performed on input, feature or embedding space.
+In our paper, we show that the Metrix on feature space performs the best.
+For simplification we call this `Metrix`.
+Metrix on input space is called `Metrix/input`, while Metrix on embedding space is called `Metrix/embed`.
+In general, `Metrix/input` is not computationally efficient (because the mixup takes place between images), while `Metrix/embed` is very efficient (because the mixup takes place between low dimensional vectors).

 ---

 ### Contrastive + Metrix

 Train Contrastive + Metrix with ResNet-50 for 100 epochs on CUB dataset:

 ```bash